databrary/www/databrary/input/pages/about/mission.md

 ## How does one access shared data?

-Individuals who wish to access or contribute data must [apply for authorization](|filename|user-guide/investigators/getting-authorized.md) as an Authorized Investigator or Affiliate.
+Individuals who wish to access or contribute data must [apply for authorization](|filename|user-guide/investigators/getting-authorized.md) as an *authorized investigator* or *affiliate*.
 The application must be approved by Databrary.
-The [Databrary Access Agreement](|filename|user-guide/policies/investigator-agreement.mdi) must be signed by both the Authorized Investigator and the Institution; Affiliates must be sponsored by an Authorized Investigator.
+The [Databrary Access Agreement](|filename|user-guide/policies/investigator-agreement.mdi) must be signed by both the *authorized investigator* and the Institution; Affiliates must be sponsored by an *authorized investigator*.

 # Ultimate goal